playframework/play-java-hello-world-tutorial/Hello.md

 1. Add a link from the home page to the new about page:
     1. Open `/views/index.scala.`
     1. Under the `<h1>` element, insert the following:
-    `<h2><a href="@routes.TabController.about()">About</a></h2>`
+    `<h2><a href="@routes.HomeController.about()">About</a></h2>`
     1. Save the file.
 1. Refresh your browser and the index page should contain a link to the new `About` page.
 1. Click the link to open the new page.

 > Marcos: since you are just adding a single page, I would do that using `HomeController` instead of creating another one.
 That would simplify the example.
+Ruth: good idea, done.

 ## Use an HTTP request parameter

 As the final part of this tutorial, modify the `About` page to accept an HTTP request parameter.
 First, create an action that accepts a name from the request and outputs it.
 We will introduce an error to demonstrate how Play provides useful feedback.
 Then, bind an HTTP query parameter to the action parameter.
 Finally, create a page template so that you can style the results:

-1. In the `TabController.java` file, add a new `hello` action method below the `about` action.
+1. In the `HomeController.java` file, add a new `hello` action method using the following code.
 In the return parameter, note the deliberate omission of the final quote in the "Hello" string:

     ```java
     public Result hello(String name) {
-        return ok("Hello " + name);
+        return ok("Hello  + name);
     }
     ```

+> Ruth: I deliberately left the second quote around Hello out, to create an error.
+Did you mean to put it back in?

 1. In the `routes` file, create a new line that maps a `hello` request to the `hello` action and declares the `name` parameter:

     ```routes
-    GET    /hello             controllers.TabController.hello(name: String)
+    GET    /hello             controllers.HomeController.hello(name: String)
     ```

 1. In the browser, enter the following URL and pass in any name as a query parameter to the `hello` method: